 UNICEF promotes its brand.
 It spreads good karma: Everyone’s happy to get something free, and superficially, the ubiquitous blue backpacks seem helpful.
 The harm is subtle and easily overlooked – undermining the economy, creating a sense of dependency.

 This is a propaganda campaign.
 UNICEF wants us to associate its name with education.
 But in most developing countries, evidence shows that education quality has plummeted in the quarter-century that the U.N. has been shaping policies.
-And of the actual cost of schooling, other sources (mostly government, sometimes other donors), pay for the big items such as teacher salaries and facilities.
+Even UNICEF finally admits this.
+And of the actual cost of schooling, other sources (mostly government and parents, sometimes other donors), pay for the big items such as teacher salaries and facilities.
 UNICEF is after a low-cost branding opportunity.